Minimum degrees for powers of paths and cycles: Introduction

-In fact, their proof asserts a stronger result, guaranteeing $k^{th}$ powers of cycles of all lengths divisible by $k+1$ between $k+1$ and $n$, in addition to the $k^{th}$ power of a Hamiltonian cycle.
-The divisibility condition is necessary as balanced complete $(k+1)$-partite graphs contain $k^{th}$ powers of cycles of no other length.
+In fact, their proof asserts a stronger result, guaranteeing $k$th powers of cycles of all lengths divisible by $k+1$ between $k+1$ and $n$, in addition to the $k$th power of a Hamiltonian cycle.
+The divisibility condition is necessary as balanced complete $(k+1)$-partite graphs contain $k$th powers of cycles of no other length.